lakshay1341/Car_Rental_System/README.md

 ## License

-This project is licensed under the Apache License 2.0 License.
+This project is licensed under the Apache MIT License.

 ---